HomeBuyerCheck

 Spend your survey budget wisely

-A Level 3 survey is £600 to £2,000.
+A Level 3 survey is £600 to £1,500 or more.
 Before committing that, it pays to know what the surveyor is likely to find.
 For £4.99, HomeBuyerCheck flags ground stability, subsidence and mining risk, flood exposure, listing and conservation status and more for the exact address, so you brief the surveyor on the right concerns, or decide a property is not worth surveying in the first place.

 £